DOWNLOAD – PRODUCT DISCLOSURE STATEMENT

-- Client A decides to buy Gold contracts.
-Our quote is 1680.10/1680.70.
-The value of a movement from 1350.10 to 1351.10 is USD 10.00 as the minimum size is 10 ounces of gold.
+- You decide to open a position to buy Gold.
+Our quote is 1,680.10/1,680.70.
+The value of a movement from 1,350.10 to 1,351.10 is USD 10.00 as a minimum size is 10 ounces of gold.

-- Client A opens a transaction, say buy 5 contracts at a price of USD 1680.70 per ounce.
-This represents a notional value of USD 84,035 (being: buy price (USD 1,680.70) x USD 10 x 5 (number of contracts)).
-Let’s say the margin obligation is the equivalent of AUD 4,000.
+- You open a transaction to buy 5 contracts at a price of USD 1,680.70 per ounce.
+This represents a notional value of USD 84,035 (being buy price (USD 1,680.70) x USD 10 x 5 (number of contracts).
+Let’s say the margin obligation is the equivalent of AUD 4000.

-Day 3 to 5:
+Day three to five:

-- The underlying price of gold has decreased and our quote is 1640.20/1640.80 on Day 5.
+- The underlying price of Gold has decreased, and our quote is 1,640.20/1,640.80 on day five.

-- The notional value of Client A’s open positions is now USD 82,010 (being: sell price (USD 1640.20) x USD 10 x 5 (number of contracts)).
-Thus, theoretically, Client A’s margin obligation has increased by USD 2,025 (being the unrealised loss on the open positions namely, USD 84,035 less USD 82,010 = USD2,025 which, at an exchange rate of 1.04, equals AUD 2,106).
+- The notional value of your open position is now USD 82,010 (being sell price (USD 1,640.20) x USD 10 x 5 (number of contracts).
+Thus, theoretically your margin obligation has increased by USD 2,025 (being the unreaslied loss on the open position – USD 84,035 less USD 82,010 = USD 2,025) which at an exchange rate of 1.01 equals AUD 2,106.

-- The underlying price of gold has decreased further and our quote is now
+- The underlying price of Gold has decreased further and our quote is now

-- The current balance of the client money account is AUD 10,000 of which Client A is entitled to AUD 7,374.00 and easyMarkets is entitled to AUD 2,626.00.
+- The current balance of the client money account is AUD 10,000 of which you are entitled to AUD 7,374 and easyMarkets is entitled to AUD 2,626.

-- Client A notifies easyMarkets it wishes to close its account.
-The balance of the account would be $7,374.00 (being the original deposit of $10,000 less the loss of $ 2,626.00).
+- You notify easyMarkets that you wish to close your account.
+The balance of the account would be AUD 7,374 (being the original deposit of 10,000 less the loss of 2,626)

-- easyMarkets transfers $7,374.00 to Client A from the client money account.
+- easyMarkets transfers $7,374 to Client A from the client money account.

-Client A is exposed to the risk that they may not receive all money owed to them, if there is a deficiency in the client money account, and easyMarkets becomes insolvent or otherwise unable to meet the deficiency.
+You are exposed to the risk that you may not receive all money owed to you if there is a deficiency in the client money account, and easyMarkets becomes insolvent or otherwise unable to meet the deficiency.